mgmarlow/knavehack/content/index.md

 Each watch they travel after the third deals 1 direct damage to each PC unless they succeed at a `CON` check.
 Speed is halved in darkness, difficult terrain, or severe weather and doubled when riding.

+On every watch, roll a d6 for random encounters.
+On a 1 result, an encounter occurs.

 ### Navigation